Bangor Maritime Law Attorneys Protecting The Rights Of Sailors After An Injury On The Job

 Maritime or admiralty judges typically only apply maritime law principles to cases that do not involve any injuries.
 If a case involves an injured sailor or offshore worker, it might be necessary to resort to common law or a jury trial in a state court, as maritime law judges only conduct trials without juries.
 Common-law judges tend to look back at the decisions made on previous cases of a similar nature – referred to as legal precedents – to influence and guide their decisions.
 Some cases in maritime law may require the use of common law where there aren’t any laws addressing that specific point.
 In summary, cases involving injured maritime workers may require careful consideration when choosing which courts should have jurisdiction over the case and whether the case needs to be filed with more than one court.

-In order to be eligible to file a claim under the Jones Act, an employee must play a role in contributing to the work of the vessel and must demonstrate they spend at least 30% of their work time on board the vessel.
-This is referred to by some as the 30% Rule, and it encompasses a variety of professions – from engineers and deck hands to cooks and bartenders – as long as they spend time on board and their work contributes to the accomplishment of the vessel’s mission.
-You can always contact us to find personal injury lawyer in Portland.
+In order to be eligible to file a claim under the Jones Act, an employee must play a role in contributing to the work of the vessel and must demonstrate they spend at least 30 percent of their work time on board the vessel.
+This is referred to by some as the 30 percent Rule, and it encompasses a variety of professions – from engineers and deck hands to cooks and bartenders – as long as they spend time on board and their work contributes to the accomplishment of the vessel’s mission.
+You can always contact us to find a maritime injury lawyer in Bangor.

 If you have been injured on the job while working on board a vessel, it is important to understand that filing a claim is not an easy process when compared to the same process for land workers.
 Issues such as knowing which court will have jurisdiction over your case and how much money you may be entitled to makes self-representation very difficult if not impracticable.

 Book a Consultation with a Bangor Maritime Injury Attorney